femou1/pb-handbooks/tms_handbook.md

 Operative+ are granted the ability to see raid alerts a few minutes early.

-This lets more ranked members ensure a slot if they are wishing to attend a specific marked raid rather than fighting with others to join.
+This lets more ranked members ensure a slot if they wish to attend a specific marked raid rather than fighting with others to join.

-There are few rules that come along with this:
+Few rules come along with this:
 1. Until the raid is publicly announced, you may **not** begin the raid internally.
 Once the raid has been announced publicly wait about a minute or so then you can begin the actual raid.
-Until then you are not to touch core controls with the intention of furthering the final objective.
+Until then you are not to touch core controls to further the final objective.
 You can help setup the core to be in the appropriate starting range and stable (if melt/freeze is an objective).
 2. If you are joining after an EAS has been sent out and before the public is alerted, you are expected to go TMS.
 Failure to do so can risk being reported for abusing your authority as Operative+.
-3. You are asked not to share EAS alerts with non-Operatives or people who are not intending on responding to a raid as TMS.
+3. You are asked not to share EAS alerts with non-Operatives or people who do not intend to respond to a raid as TMS.
 You risk getting the other person in trouble for doing so as well.

 ---
 This handbook is always a work in progress.